 Water loss from sweating and heavy breathing during exercise can cause dehydration.

 A healthy diet rich in fruits and juicy vegetables increases hydration.
 Some say that fluids from raw foods are more hydrating than water to the body.

 Diet is a heavyweight for increasing your good gut bacteria.

 Growth and population of good and bad bacteria in your digestive tract is mostly dependant on the nutrients received from your diet.

 When you eat healthy food and fiber, you boost your good bacteria population.
-These guys want to survive so they cause you to crave more healthy fiber-rich food and crowd out bad bacteria.
+These guys want to survive so they cause you to crave more nutrient-rich food and crowd out bad bacteria.